aspnetboilerplate/sample-blog-module/README.md

 ### Run the application

 After these steps, we can run the application.
 After login, we see that a new menu item called 'Blog' added to the main menu.
-Web can click it to enter admin page for the blog.
+We can click it to enter admin page for the blog.

 ### Notes
 This module is developed to be a sample for module development.
 It's pretty new and there is no much functionality for now.